-Bruce Hopkins is VP of Utility and Technology Shared Services at TD.
+Bruce Hopkins is the VP of Enterprise Enabling Technology Solutions - Technology Shared Services at TD.

-Bruce started his career as a UNIX Systems programmer in support of the design and development of nuclear propulsion systems and transitioned into a development and sales support roles for a small system monitoring software start-up.
+Hopkins started his career as a UNIX Systems programmer in support of the design and development of nuclear propulsion systems and transitioned into a development and sales support roles for a small system monitoring software start-up.
 His career turned to a digitization and automation start-up, this time for a large regional bank, implementing and managing a variety of infrastructure, service delivery, development and shared engineering functions.
 As a part of those technology teams, and working with operations and product teams, the form and tax processing business developed an annual revenue stream of $100MM.
-After the regional bank was purchased by a large national bank, Bruce served in leadership roles in shared engineering service management in order to successfully complete data center and commercial banking application integration, consolidation and replacement.
+After the regional bank was purchased by a large national bank, Hopkins served in leadership roles in shared engineering service management in order to successfully complete data center and commercial banking application integration, consolidation and replacement.
 These roles provided the opportunity to build and manage global shared engineering services teams with a significant presence in various cities in the United States, India, and Singapore.

 The roles throughout his career have allowed Hopkins to gain significant technology experience, travel, develop global friendships, while also being involved beyond the technology realm.
 Early in his career, he served as an adjunct instructor of computer science at Union College for several years.
 During his time with a large regional bank, Hopkins worked to establish and run job satisfaction and diversity committees in addition to his management responsibilities.
 Throughout, Hopkins and his wife Denise have had the pride and joy of raising two daughters and being very involved in coaching sports and activities during their school years.
 Hopkins and his family live in Fort Johnson, NY, but Toronto is now Bruce’s home away from home.